 - MyMLH.
 MLH Member Events are able to utilize MyMLH, our single sign-on hackathon OAuth tool, to help streamline the process of getting hackers registered for their events.
 MLH Member Events are also able to receive support configuring MyMLH upon request.

 - Uphold MLH Community Values.
-We come from the hacker community and set very high expectations for MLH Member Events.
+We come from the hacker community and set high expectations for MLH Member Events.
 Hackathons are expected to uphold the MLH Community Values, the MLH Hackathon Rules.
 In addition, to insure that MLH Hackathons are a safe space this includes abiding by the MLH Code of Conduct.
-At least one organizer on the team is expected to review the MLH Incident Response Guide that MLH Reps along with organizers may inact in case of a Code of Conduct and incident response.
+At least one organizer on the team is expected to review the MLH Incident Response Guide that MLH Reps along with organizers may inact in case of a Code of Conduct violation.

 - Attend a call with MLH 2 weeks before the event.
 MLH Member Events use this call to coordinate any on-site support or shipments they are receiving from MLH and to make sure they’re fully prepare for the event.

 - Compile and submit hack submission and check-in data to MLH at most 14 days after the event.
 MLH uses this data for season rankings and will send attendees two emails: (1) a post event survey to collect their feedback about the event and MLH and (2) an opt-in for future info about hackathons and the league.
 Devpost and Hacker Earth submissions will include MLH branding and be automatically provided to us at the end of the event.

 - Include the official MLH Season Branding on their website, post league branding around the event, and distribute season swag.
 MLH Member Events are proud to support the student hackathon movement and display the MLH logo and season badge on their website and at their event alongside their own event branding as a commitment of quality to attendees.
 They enable attendees to support the movement by passing out season swag (stickers, t-shirts, etc.) during the event and making MLH resources available at an MLH Table.